 - Cherries: Frozen or fresh pitted cherries.

-- Oreo Crust: Pour the Oreo crumbs into a medium-sized mixing bowl and add the melted butter and vanilla extract.
+Step 1: Make the crust.
+Pour the Oreo crumbs into a medium-sized mixing bowl and add the melted butter and vanilla extract.
 Mix together.
-Evenly disperse the Oreo crumbs into the cupcake liners, pressing down firmly.
-Bake for 5 minutes and set aside to cool while making the cheesecake filling.
+Evenly disperse the Oreo crumbs into the cupcake liners and bake for 5 minutes.

-- Chocolate Cheesecake: Cream together the cream cheese, sugar, and sifted cocoa powder on medium-high speed until smooth.
+Step 2: Chocolate cheesecake.
+Cream together the cream cheese, sugar, and sifted cocoa powder on medium-high speed until smooth.
 Add the yogurt and vanilla extract and mix on medium speed until combined.

-- Cherry Filling: Combine the cherries, sugar, and 1 tbsp of water in a small sauce pan and cook over medium heat until boiling.
+Step 6: Cherry Filling.
+Combine the cherries, sugar, and 1 tbsp of water in a small sauce pan and cook over medium heat until boiling.
 Once boiling, combine the 2 tsp of water and 1 tsp of corn starch in a small bowl and pour into the cherry mixture.
 Stir and cook for another minute.
 Remove from the heat and chill completely in the refrigerator.

 I haven't tried this before so I'm not sure how it will turn out.
 Chocolate bars are of higher quality compared to chocolate chips, so I would highly recommend using a chocolate bar.